Haitian Oil Drum Art

 Working with such simple tools, the metal artists of Croix-des-Bouquets are able to create lush Trees of Life, mermaids with shimmering scales, and flaming-haired angels.
 Haitian art is especially rich in religious imagery, a syncretic melding of West African, French, Voodoo and Christian motifs, as can be seen in Oil Drum Artist JP Richard Derosiers' circular sculpture, Le Cross, where a man pours out a traditional Voodoo offering to the spirits of the dead at a gravesite marked by a Christian cross.
 The scene is framed in a metal tracery of smaller crosses.

 Metalworker Zilius Muracin has hammered out a tightly composed Last Supper at his "In God We Trust" workshop.
 Nicolson Mathieu shows St. Francis preaching his famous sermon to the birds.
-The Sacred Art Pilgrim collection also has works by unknown Haitian cut-metal artisans on religious themes.
+Exulien Exuma depicts the Flight into Egypt in rectangular format.
+Most of the works on religious themes are by unknown Haitian cut-metal artisans.
 An elongated angel with sword expels Adam and Eve from Paradise; animals peep from the portholes of Noah’s ark; the Holy Family keeps watch by the manger under a filigree of stars; and Three Wisemen bear gifts, wearing beautifully embossed robes.

 Croix-des-Bouquets served as a major resettlement center for the homeless after the devastating earthquake struck Haiti in January 2010.
 The town’s thriving, recycled metal art industry now offers a glimmer of hope for this poorest nation in the Western Hemisphere and has received support from international organizations like the Clinton Global Initiative, the “think tank” President Bill Clinton founded in 2005 to promote environmentally-focused development projects around the world.